KiranGadhavi/Admin_dashboard/README.md

 ```bash
 npm run dev
 ```
-5. Open your browser and visit [https://admin-dashboard-phi-sand.vercel.app/]to see the project.
+5. Open your browser and visit [https://admin-dashboard-phi-sand.vercel.app/] to see the project.